Competition (Jersey) Law 2005

 The Competition (Jersey) Law 2005 is Jersey's statutory law governing competition in the markets.
-On 23 June 2005, the States of Jersey approved the Act.
+On 23 June 2005, the States Assembly approved the Act.

 On 1 May 2005, the Act came into force, excluding Parts 2 and 3 of the Act, which came into effect on 1 November 2005.

 Part 2 deals with prohibiting anti-competitive agreements Part 3 deals with the Abuse of dominance.

 Legal History

 The two jurisdictions in the Channel Islands: